mcoto004CR/linux-boot-on-eemc-disk/README.md

     OS Optimized Defaults - Disabled

 I installed this time without using the wi-fi (to speed up installation).
 Rebooting worked fine, I've now connected the wi-fi and downloaded updates.
 Less than 30% of the SSD is used by the current setup.

+## if you get MODSIGN cannot find ueif db modify grub
+Add the grub arguments noapic noacpi nosplash in place of quiet splash. noapic and noacpi are kernel boot options.
+ACPI stands for Advanced Configuration and Power Interface and APIC stands for Advanced Programmable Interrupt Controller.